iaerac/vmbox/README.md

   [中文版](./README.zh.md)

-  vmbox is a `security sandbox` born to solve the insecureness of node's vm module, which can be used to run untrusted js code
+  vmbox is a `security sandbox` born to solve the insecureness of node's vm module.
+It can be used to run untrusted js code

   Node provides a vm module to run js code, but it is not safe and cannot be used to run untrusted code.
   > The vm module is not a security mechanism.
 Do not use it to run untrusted code